ABS & biological resources

 Therefore, to facilitate further research on the resource, when negotiating with the providing country, EMBRC recommends that you request that the MAT include the rights to deposit the samples in an open, ABS-compliant scientist collection.
 The deposit of the biological resource in a collection is usually considered as non-monetary benefit sharing for the country of origin.

 EMBRC & ABS: support to users & goals

 In order to help you access and use marine biological resources, EMBRC is working to ensure that all organisms obtained through its biological resource centres and culture collections are compliant with ABS rules and accompanied by the appropriate documentation.
 We are incorporating the ABS EU regulation n°511/2014 in our activities and identifying resources that are in scope of the EU ABS regulation.
 Unique identifiers are being associated to each resource and a set of data relative to ABS requirements added in our databases.
 In addition, a passport system is being developed to allow you to acquire a biological resource with all the relevant information necessary to support your due diligence claims.

-Through the implementation of such best practices, EMBRC aims to:
+Through the implementation of such best practices (see our ABS guides), EMBRC aims to: